TylerTemp/SaintsField/README.md

 Note: Because of the limitation of `PropertyDrawer`:

-1. Delete an element will first be deleted, then the array will duplicated the last element.
+1. Delete an element will first be deleted, then the array will duplicate the last element.
 2. UI Toolkit: you might see the UI flicked when you remove an element.

 Enable `SaintsEditor` if possible, otherwise: